 Thinkers like Haraway or Latour completely identify rationality with ‘instrumental’ rationality, which involves finding the right means for particular ends.
 It is a form of rationality that we see in the technocratization and bureaucratization of daily life.
 In this, meaning is imposed on our actions from an objectified way of thinking, also where it concerns our interactions with nature.
-Nature becomes a means to achieve a specific goal, for example by supplying the raw materials for products.
-Nature is also presented as a mechanistic system, consisting of analytically distinct blocks that influence each other according to the laws of nature.
+Nature becomes a means to achieve a specific goal, for example, by supplying raw product materials.
+Nature is also presented as a mechanistic system consisting of analytically distinct blocks that influence each other according to the laws of nature.

-Haraway and Latour have great difficulty with this mechanistic view because it offers no possibility to let nature itself answer.
-Certainly if nature is seen primarily as an instrumental resource, we are asking for problems − and indeed we’ve got these.
+Haraway and Latour have great difficulty with this mechanistic view because it offers no possibility of letting nature itself answer.
+Indeed, if nature is seen primarily as an instrumental resource, we are asking for problems − and certainly, we’ve got these.

 But instrumental rationality is not all there is.
-When we look at Max Weber’s idea of rationality, it is not just about instrumental objectification, but just as much about making rules, values, goals and means explicit, so that motivations and actions can be accounted for transparently.
-In other words, rationality refers to the ability to put thought into words and by letting those words be part of a dialogue.
+When we look at Max Weber’s idea of rationality, it is not just about instrumental objectification but just as much about making rules, values, goals and means explicit so that motivations and actions can be accounted for transparently.
+In other words, rationality refers to the ability to put thought into words and let those words be part of a dialogue.
 This creates a form of rationality that Jürgen Habermas has called ‘communicative’ that coexists with the instrumental form of rationality.
-Communicative rationality may be less visible, but it has nevertheless been very decisive for the way in which modern institutions are and democratic politics are organized.
+Communicative rationality may be less visible, but it has nevertheless been decisive in how modern institutions and democratic politics are organized.

-I have repeatedly described institutions as revolving around accountability: these are structures that force individuals to behave responsibly, because they can be asked to give good reasons afterwards.
-In a democracy, it is about establishing rules and norms that everyone can agree to − even if only through the agreement of the procedures that must be in place to resolve conflicting positions.
-There is a shared understanding of the norms that prevail within a society, which statements are acceptable and how conflicts can be resolved and how these norms can be adjusted if there is reason to do so.
+I have repeatedly described institutions as revolving around accountability: these structures force individuals to behave responsibly because they can be asked to give good reasons afterwards.
+In a democracy, it is about establishing rules and norms that everyone can agree to − even if only by agreeing on the procedures that must be in place to resolve conflicting positions.
+There is a shared understanding of the norms that prevail within a society, which statements are acceptable, how conflicts can be resolved, and how these norms can be adjusted if there is reason to do so.

-The realization that we as individuals are part of a cultural superorganism has the necessary implications for our self-image as conscious actors, as it has been assumed by modern thinkers.
-With Latour we can therefore say that intentions do not matter when we talk about agency, man and technology are both involved in an act.
+The realization that we as individuals are part of a cultural superorganism has the necessary implications for our self-image as conscious actors, as modern thinkers have assumed.
+With Latour, we can say that intentions do not matter when we talk about agency; man and technology are both involved in an act.
 It does not make much sense to give either party a special status.
 In turn, Haraway puts the idea of a singular personality into perspective: we are networks ourselves with everything that lives in and around us.

 The fallacy of Latour and Haraway is that they assume that without the idea of an intentionally acting individual, modern philosophy and ethics will collapse.
 I don’t think so, for we have known since Freud that many of our actions are not taken consciously, but that has not led to the end of modern thinking.

-I have argued before that the idea of an intentional individual can best be seen as a ‘contrafactual’ assumption: it is an assumption that makes it possible to hold each other accountable for our decisions afterwards.
-Then we are forced to give good reasons that could have counted as intentions had we been wholly intentional beings.
+I have argued more often that the idea of an intentional individual can best be seen as a ‘contrafactual’ assumption: it is an assumption that makes it possible to hold each other accountable for our decisions afterwards.
+Then, we are forced to give good reasons that could have counted as intentions had we been wholly intentional beings.

-This contrafactual intentionality is one on one with Habermas’s communicative rationality.
-It forces a person to make her motivations explicit, so that these can be discussed and a collective judgment can be formed.
-Institutions such as the legal system have been designed on the basis of this assumption, but it is also in everyday life that the question ‘why are you doing that?’ is often asked.
+This contrafactual intentionality is one with Habermas’s communicative rationality.
+It forces a person to make her motivations explicit so that these can be discussed and a collective judgment can be formed.
+Institutions such as the legal system have been designed based on this assumption, but it is also in everyday life that the question, ‘Why are you doing that?’ is often asked.
 Just think of the education of children or the reactions you get after a wrong pass during a game of football.

-The importance is that with the possibility of confronting someone afterwards about their choices, ethical frameworks have been developed that are based on the primacy of the individual.
+The importance is that with the possibility of confronting someone afterwards about their choices, ethical frameworks have been developed based on the individual’s primacy.
 People do not have to obey a prince or priest to behave morally right; they have internalized the prevailing moral standards.

-The fact that no individual prevails in the design of the superorganism can attributed to the way in which responsibilities are structured in formal institutions.
+The fact that no individual prevails in the design of the superorganism can be attributed to how responsibilities are structured in formal institutions.
 Persons can always be held accountable if they misbehave.
 In addition, the freedom and equality of this system make it possible for individuals to contribute optimally to the ever-growing collective intelligence.

 In all these matters, language is decisive.
-Language provides us with the ability to articulate our motives, to communicate with each other, to give and share meanings, to introduce and preserve new concepts.
+Language allows us to articulate our motives, communicate with each other, give and share meanings, and introduce and preserve new concepts.
 You could also say that our ethical and political system is language-centric rather than anthropocentric.
 The big problem is that this doesn’t work well for beings and things that lack language.

 We must not forget that many people still don’t have a voice, with future generations as the most striking example.
-Those people who are most affected by the decisions that are being made now, cannot speak out yet.
+Those who are most affected by the decisions being made now cannot speak out yet.

 But they are not the only ones.
-Despite all the democratic ideals, people are often not able to express themselves on matters that concern them.
+Despite all the democratic ideals, people often cannot express themselves on matters that concern them.
 One of the problems here arises from the instrumental rationality described above, in which reality is described in an objectified and mechanized way.
-If such a description is taken as true, people have no chance of forming their own meanings.
-This also sets aside the possible plurality of cultures, perspectives and principles for a singular system of meaning, while communicative rationality is precisely about the confrontation of world views that are made explicit and justified in a dialogue.
+If such a description is taken as true, people have no chance of forming their meanings.
+This also sets aside the possible plurality of cultures, perspectives and principles for a singular system of meaning, while communicative rationality is precisely about confronting world views made explicit and justified in a dialogue.

-Symptomatic here is the way in which technical innovations are thought of.
-With Latour you can say that the technologies themselves have no say in this, but you could just as well say that people have no say in this either.
+Symptomatic here is how technical innovations are thought of.
+With Latour, you can say that the technologies themselves have no say in this, but you could just as well say that people have no say in this, either.
 The decision-making regarding new technology is left to experts and funders who strive for instrumental rationality.
-In short, also an anthropocentric ethics requires the reassessment of rationality, exceptionalism and intentionality.
+In short, anthropocentric ethics also requires the reassessment of rationality, exceptionalism and intentionality.

-I don’ t know whether this barrier is high enough.
+I don’t know whether this barrier is high enough.
 I find it difficult to estimate to what extent communicative rationality can accommodate non-linguistic actions and answers.
-It is clear that the foundations of democracy are under pressure from the dominance of an instrumental rationality, but can we do without it?
-I don’t think so, we need objectified knowledge to know how nature is doing, we need bureaucracy to guarantee neutral procedures.
+It is clear that the foundations of democracy are under pressure from the dominance of instrumental rationality, but can we do without it?
+I don’t think so; we need objectified knowledge to know how nature is doing and a bureaucracy to guarantee neutral procedures.

 Ultimately, we have to make a trade-off between the cultural superorganism based on language and the intertwined network of living beings in which everything responds to everything without speaking out.